-Appointed Governor - means a PBP Governor, a Local Authority Governor, a Volunteer Governor or an Other Partnership Governor.
+Appointed Governor - means, a Local Authority Governor, a Volunteer Governor, or an Other Partnership Governor.

-Audit Committee - means the committee of the Board of Directors as established pursuant to paragraph 8.4.
+Audit Committee - means the committee of the Board of Directors as established pursuant to paragraph 8.8.4.

 Auditor - means the auditor of the Trust appointed by the Council of Governors pursuant to paragraph 7.15.2.1.